 1800 East Palm Canyon Drive, Palm Springs, CA, US

-Once you're out of the LA area, you'll find yourself near the quirky town of Palm Springs: book a stay at one of the stylish hotels in town, like retro-kitsch chic resort The Saguaro.
-The colorful rooms, chic bar, luxurious spa treatments, and outstanding pool make this a decadent (and fun) getaway!
+Once you're out of the L.A. area, you'll find yourself near the resort city of Palm Springs.
+Book a stay at one of the stylish hotels in town, like The Saguaro, a retro-kitsch boutique hotel.
+The colorful rooms, chic bar, luxurious spa treatments, and outstanding pool make this a decadent getaway.

 74485 National Park Dr, Twentynine Palms, CA, US

 Stretch your legs after cruising I-10 with a hike at Joshua Tree National Park.
-It's named for its trees (which are actually not really trees, but a funky-looking species of yucca), but the park has got some rad geological stuff going on too.
-Hike out to Skull Rock for some rad climbing and boulder scrambling, and if you brought a tent, you can even set up camp here: there are also nine (count 'em-- nine!) campgrounds inside the park.
-We suggest Black Rock Campground, Indian Cove, or Cottonwood Spring, since those are the only three with running water.
+Named for its well-recognizable trees—which are actually a species of yucca plants—the park also has fascinating geological formations.
+Hike out to Skull Rock for climbing and boulder scrambling.
+If you brought a tent, you can set up camp at one of the nine campgrounds inside the park.

 Road trips and burgers go hand-in-hand, but the grub you'll find at The Stand in Phoenix is definitely not your average fast food fare.
 The patties are made fresh daily and topped with crisp, locally-grown veggies and other tasty accoutrements.
-Pro tip: their hand-spun milkshakes are to die for.
-Get the chocolate-chile if you're feeling adventurous.
+Pro tip: The hand-spun milkshakes are renowned.
+Get the chocolate chile shake if you're feeling adventurous.

-And if you need a hotel in Phoenix the Clarendon Hotel, the Zenyard Guesthouse and the Saguaro in Scottsdale are among the many excellent accommodation options.
+If you extend your stay in Phoenix, the Clarendon Hotel and The Saguaro Scottsdale are among the many excellent accommodation options.

 2700 N Kinney Rd, Tucson, AZ, US

-The great thing about I-10 is that it passes through tons of natural beauty.
-Detour off and take a scenic cruise through Saguaro National Park.
-Saguaros are actually pretty fascinating as far as plants go.
-They can live for over 100 years and grow to be 20 feet tall, and they're pretty rare, only native to certain parts of Mexico, California and Arizona.
+Detour off I-10, and take a scenic cruise through Saguaro National Park.
+Saguaros can live for over 100 years and grow to be 20 feet tall, and they're relatively rare, only native to certain parts of Mexico, California, and Arizona.

-There are some nice hotels in Tucson as well: the Cactus Cove B&B, the Big Blue House Inn and the Catalina Park Inn B&B are a couple worth checking out.
+There are many nice hotels in Tucson, as well.
+The Cactus Cove Bed and Breakfast and the Catalina Park Inn are a couple worth checking out.

 6000 E Valencia Rd, Tucson, AZ, US

-The Pima Air and Space Museum is special not only because it's one of the largest air and space museums in the country, housing more than 300 historically significant aircraft, but also because they have a deal with the nearby AMARG, also known as the world's largest airplane boneyard.
-Call ahead and book tickets on a bus tour that will take you past more than 4,000 decommissioned planes!
+The Pima Air and Space Museum is one of the largest air and space museums in the country, housing more than 300 historically significant aircraft.
+The museum partners with the nearby 309th Aerospace Maintenance and Regeneration Group, known as the world's largest airplane boneyard, to offer a bus tour, which will take you past more than 4,000 decommissioned planes.

 1580 W Duval Mine Rd, Green Valley, AZ, US